tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Dopamine
 1. Serotonin

-Lövheim uses three dimensional model-cube and assumes that all emotional states could be described as mixture of main affective states that are inherited from affect theory of Tomkins[85-88]:
+Lövheim uses three dimensional model-cube and assumes that all emotional states could be described as mixture of main affective states that are inherited from affect theory of Tomkins (Tomkins (1962); Tomkins (1963); Tomkins (1991); Tomkins (1981) ):

 Positive:
  1. Enjoyment/Joy